 (VMMC_CIRC) Number of males circumcised as part of the voluntary medical male circumcision (VMMC) for HIV prevention program within the reporting period

-Tracks the number of VMMCs conducted during the reporting period and potentially determine coverage of circumcision in the population over time.
+This indicator tracks the number of male circumcisions conducted during the reporting period and assists in potentially determining coverage of circumcision in the population over time.
 The total number of males circumcised indicates a change in the supply of and/or demand for VMMC services.
 Additionally, disaggregations are required and are used to evaluate whether prioritized services have been successful at reaching the intended population (by age, HIV status, and circumcision technique), targets have been achieved, and whether modeling inputs should be adjusted.
 An additional level of disaggregation below the circumcision technique level is required for follow-up status, since post-operative clinical assessments are part of good clinical care and low follow-up rates may indicate a problem in program quality.

 How to review for data quality